Do you have to be barefoot for Judo?

 Also, the time can vary based on various factors, such as your age, innate ability, and commitment to training.

 I believe that earning a black belt in judo is a significant accomplishment and requires a great deal of hard work, dedication, and commitment to the sport.

 Is Judo good for self defense?

-In the end, this type of training is not well-suited for the chaotic and unpredictable nature of street fights, where there may be multiple attackers and weapons involved.
-In a street fight, it is often more important to focus on quickly disabling an attacker and getting to safety, rather than trying to control them using judo techniques.
+In the end, this kind of training is not well-suited for the chaotic and unpredictable nature of street fights, where there may be multiple attackers and weapons involved.
+If you are ever in a street fight, you should focus on quickly disabling an attacker and getting to safety, rather than trying to control them using judo techniques.

 However, if you combine Judo with just some basic striking techniques you would have a potent self defense system.

 Similar to other physical activities, practicing judo comes with the potential for injury.
 Nonetheless, judo can be both safe and enjoyable when appropriate safety measures are implemented.

 It's crucial to wear suitable protective gear, like a mouthguard and a judo gi, and adhere to the sport's rules and guidelines.
 Moreover, training under the supervision of a qualified judo instructor who can offer guidance is essential.
 By taking these precautions, you can significantly minimize the risk of injury.

 Here's the story: Judo was invented by Jigoro Kano, a Japanese educator and athlete, in the late 19th century.
 Kano was a practitioner of jujutsu, a traditional Japanese martial art, and was unhappy with the violent and dangerous nature of the sport.

 He sought to create a new martial art that was safer and more accessible to the general public.
 After years of study and experimentation, Kano developed judo, which combined elements of jujutsu with other disciplines such as karate and wrestling.